 Moffat County Balloon Festival

-After being postponed in 2020 due to the pandemic, the hugely-popular Moffat County Hot Air Balloon Festival is making its colorful comeback this August at Loudy-Simpson Park in Craig, Colorado.
-This year’s free festival will be the 11th version of the Balloon Festival in Moffat County and the balloon launch will take place on the Saturday and Sunday morning.
-The balloon festival is shooting for roughly 30 pilots this year.
+Moffat County Hot Air Balloon Festival is once again taking to the skys this August at Loudy-Simpson Park in Craig, Colorado.
+This year’s festival will be the 12th version of the Balloon Festival in Moffat County and will feature balloon launches over three mornings on Friday, Saturday, and Sunday.
+The balloon festival already has 18 pilots signed up for this year.

 The festival is also located close to the northwest corner of Colorado, which means you could also take a trip to the border of Utah to check out the Dinosaur National Monument.
 There you’ll find fossils, immortalizing the mysterious reptile-like beings that walked our planet over 60 million years ago.
 Seeing the bone structures of these life-sized creatures is a pretty marvelous sight to see, so if you’re fascinated by all things science, this would definitely be an interesting adventure for you.